 - (2) In order to facilitate the taking up and pursuit of the activities of insurance and reinsurance, it is necessary to eliminate the most serious differences between the laws of the Member States as regards the rules to which insurance and reinsurance undertakings are subject.
-A legal framework should therefore be provided for insurance and reinsurance undertakings to conduct insurance business throughout the internal market thus making it easier insurance and reinsurance undertakings with head offices in the Community to cover commitments and risks situated therein - (3) It is in the interests of the proper functioning of the internal market that coordinated rules be established relating to the supervision of insurance groups and, with a view to the protection of creditors, to the reorganisation and winding-up proceedings in respect of insurance undertakings. - (4) It is appropriate that certain undertakings which provide insurance services are not covered by the system established by this Directive due to their size, their legal status, their nature - as being closely linked to public insurance systems- or the specific services they offer.
-It is further desirable to exclude certain institutions in several Member States whose business covers a very limited sector only and is restricted by law to a specific territory or to specified persons. - (5) Council Directive 72/166/EEC of 24 April 1972 on the approximation of the laws of Member States relating to insurance against civil liability in respect of the use of motor vehicles, and to the enforcement of the obligation to insure against such liability28, the Seventh Council Directive 83/349/EEC of 13 June 1983 based on the
+A legal framework should therefore be provided for insurance and reinsurance undertakings to conduct insurance business throughout the internal market thus making it easier for insurance and reinsurance undertakings with head offices in the Community to cover commitments and risks situated therein - (3) It is in the interests of the proper functioning of the internal market that coordinated rules be established relating to the supervision of insurance groups and, with a view to the protection of creditors, to the reorganisation and winding-up proceedings in respect of insurance undertakings. - (4) It is appropriate that certain undertakings which provide insurance services are not covered by the system established by this Directive due to their size, their legal status, their nature as being closely linked to public insurance systems- or the specific services they offer.
+It is further desirable to exclude certain institutions in several Member States whose business covers a very limited sector only and is restricted by law to a specific territory or to specified persons.

-22 OJ L 172, 4.7.1988, p.
+OJ L 172, 4.7.1988, p.
 1. Directive as last amended by Directive 2005/14/EC of the European Parliament and of the Council (OJ L 149, 11.6.2005, p.
 14).

 OJ L 228, 11.8.1992, p.
-1. Directive as last amended by Directive 2005/68/EC (OJ L 323, 9.12.2005, p.
+1. Directive as last amended by Directive 2007/44/EC (OJ L 247, 21.9.2007, p.
 1).

 OJ L 330, 5.12.1998, p.
 1. Directive as last amended by Directive 2005/68/EC (OJ L 323, 9.12.2005, p.
 1).
-OU L 110, 20 4 2001, p.
-28

 OJ L 345, 19.12.2002, p.
-1. Directive as last amended by Council Directive 2006/101/EC (OJ L 363, 20.12.2006, p.
-238).
-OL L 222, 0.12.2005, p.
-1
+1. Directive as last amended by Directive 2007/44/EC (OJ L 247, 21.9.2007, p.
+1)